imhilla/blogapp/README.md

 In this version release, we will check the following issues:

 	- Editing and deleting comments
-	- Adding images.
+	- Adding images
-  - Writing articles.
+  	- Writing articles
-	- Adding comments.
+	- Adding comments
 	- Tagging.
 ---